-Anger management therapy may be court-mandated, when a person is clearly in need of help to control feelings of rage.
+Anger management refers to therapeutic strategies that allow people to overcome excess feelings of anger and to not act upon destructive impulses that anger may cause.
+Sometimes, people have individual therapy sessions to work on their anger issues, while others may attend group therapy.
+This therapy may be court-mandated, when a person is clearly in need of help to control feelings of rage.
 Some prisons have also begun anger management sessions to help criminals with violent pasts become free of anger driven behaviors.
-Frequently, people voluntarily participate in anger management classes or therapy, when they recognize that their behavior and reactions are well outside the normal range.
+People often voluntarily participate in classes or therapy, however, when they recognize that their behavior and reactions are well outside the normal range.

 The most popular anger management model at present is based on cognitive behavioral therapy (CBT).
-In this method, those participating in therapy record moments when anger is at its greatest, identify feelings or “hot thoughts” that drive anger, list reasons why such thoughts may or may not hold true, and then reanalyze their level of anger.
+In this method, those participating in therapy record moments when anger is at its greatest, identify feelings or “hot thoughts” that drive the emotion, list reasons why such thoughts may or may not hold true, and then reanalyze their level of anger.
 Emotions are generally rated on a percentage basis.

 A person participating in CBT might start with a 95% feeling of anger, and through this thoughtful process, bring this level down to 60%.
 One of the goals with this type of therapy is to make people stop and think, analyzing their anger instead of resorting to actions that are destructive to themselves or other people.
 As people become more adept at CBT, they may be able to do this process in their heads.
 Situations or “hot thoughts” that evoked anger before may be recognized and easier to dismiss.